-The simplest way to find this out is to ask an expert installer.
-They will likely conduct a consultation and provide you with a quote based on your energy needs.
+The simplest way to find this out is to ask an expert solar installer.

-You can probably find this on your most recent bill.
-If it only shows your yearly use, simply divide this number by 365 to get a daily average.
+You can probably find this on your most recent bill, but if it only shows your yearly use, simply divide this number by 365 to get a daily average.
 For example, let’s assume your yearly use is 5,000 kilowatt hours (kWh).
 Divide this by 365 to get a 13.7 kWh daily average.

 Whatever way you use to determine your needs, it’s best to build in a buffer.
 Solar panels don’t work at 100 percent efficiency.
 There will be times when their output is reduced.
 So add a little extra – say another 25 percent.
 To do this, multiply the daily average by 1.25.
 Using the example above, this comes to 17.1 kWh.

 You also need to take into account the amount of sunshine your home receives.
 While Australia is mostly sunny – and receives more solar energy than any other continent – the southern states don’t receive as much solar radiation as the northern states.